- Madonna, Whitney Houston, Mariah Carey, Bob Marley, Janet Jackson, Beyoncé, Destiny's Child, Aaliyah, Fefe Dobson, Grace Jones, Lil' Kim, Brandy

 - Take That!: Several ones to Chris Brown during "Man Down" (from Loud) and the music video for "We Found Love" (from Talk That Talk), which were released after the infamous domestic violence case he committed against her.

-- Three Minutes of Writhing: Most of her music videos.
+- Three Minutes of Writhing: Most of her music videos are of her pretending to walk the catwalk in barely-there outfits.

 - The Unintelligible: Subverted in "Work".
 Upon first listening, she appears to be slurring the lyrics, but upon closer inspection, she's actually singing in her home dialect of Bajan Creole.